UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Often, leader-based replication is asynchronous.
 Writes are not guaranteed to be durable, the main advantage of this approach is that the leader can continue processing writes.

-Optimum stratedy will be to send synchronous write to 1 follower and get the conformation from atleast 1 and then send synchronously to others.
+Optimum/hybrid stratedy will be to send synchronous write to 1 follower and get the conformation from atleast 1 and then send synchronously to others.

 #### Setting up new followers